How to Make The Most of Your 401(K)

 January 20, 2020

-Whether retirement is on the horizon or in the distant future, it’s never a bad time to ensure you have adequate savings for the future.
+Whether retirement is on the horizon or in the distant future, it's always an opportune time to ensure you have adequate savings for the future.
 If you’re starting a new job and beginning your 401(k) plan or you’re a seasoned vet that has been contributing for years, it’s imperative to make the most of your 401(k) contributions.
 One day, you’ll be glad you planned for the future.

 Take Advantage of an Employer Match.
 The most common match is 50 cents for every dollar saved up to 6% of your pay.
 By taking advantage of your employer match, you’re essentially getting “free money” added to your retirement account.
 If possible, save enough of your pay to maximize the match and boost your balance.
 Keep in mind, you have to be vested in your 401(k) plan to keep your match, so find out how many years of service you need to be eligible to keep your contributions in case you leave your job.